What is a Document Camera?

 Because of these characteristics, document cameras are the easiest type of camera to use for capturing document images and will also produce the best results.

-Another benefit of using a document camera is that you have the ability to have a full-screen real-time HD display of the image capture area.
+Another benefit of using a document camera is that you have the ability to have a full-screen real-time HD display of the image capture area to help you position the document.

 Using TopOCR with Document Cameras